ibm-cloud-docs/Cloudant/security/audit-events.md

 ## Configuring data events for an {{site.data.keyword.cloudant_short_notm}} instance
 {: #at_event_configure}

+The following instructions demonstrate how to configure data events for an {{site.data.keyword.cloudant_short_notm}} instance.

 ### Configuring data events through the {{site.data.keyword.cloud_notm}} UI
 {: #at_event_configure_ui}